berfinkavsut/ros-target-frame-detection/README.md

 _Master-Praktikum - Computational Surgineering, Winter Semester 2022/23, Technical University of Munich_

 _Target Frame Detection_ project was first drafted by Sabrina Misatian, Vivian Sutedjo, and Viktoria Markova in the scope of the "Image Guided Surgery" course offered by the CAMP chair in the winter semester of 2020/21.
 It was continued as an interdisciplinary project (IDP) by Viktoria Markova and Erekle Shishniashvili in the summer semester of 2021.
 The project scope was constrained to offline acoustic-based target frame detection. _Needle Tip Localization_ was proposed as future work in the previous IDP.
 In this project, my group members are Marta Gomar Chulián and Zichen Zhang.
 We implemented online acoustic-based target frame detection based on their ideas and continued to the needle tip localization task with the guidance of Yuan Bi, who is our project tutor.
-My contribution is in the **online acoustic-based target frame detection** part, hence you can see only that part in this GitHub repo.
+My contribution was in the **online acoustic-based target frame detection** part besides common tasks including data preparation, OR visits to analyze clinical workflow, and preparing a demo.
+You can see the parts that I contributed to in this GitHub repo.

 Our project has two main parts: acoustic-based target frame detection and needle tip localization.